-- 100 neighbor differences as binary values, with 0 for values less than or equal to to the meanthe center value, and 1 otherwise.
-The neighborhood mean includes Note that the center point , but when encoding the binary values we ignore the center point for convenience is excluded from the binary sequence for convenience, which would otherwise complicate the pattern interpretation and partial checkerboard identification (see below).
-Our experience suggests that these methodology choices are arbitrary and do not affect our conclusions. - 105 For a given neighborhood state we are left with a sequence of eight binary values corresponding to the adjacent neighbors ordered in a clockwise fashion.
+100 nience, which would otherwise complicate the pattern interpretation and partial checkerboard identification (see below).
+Our experience suggests that these methodology choices are arbitrary and do not affect our conclusions.

+For a given neighborhood state we are left with a sequence of eight binary values corresponding to the adjacent neighbors ordered in a clockwise fashion.
 A pure checkerboard pattern can now be easily identified as an alternating binary sequence.
 The smoothness of a pattern can also be inferred from the variations of this sequence.
-Examples of different neighborhood patterns are shown in Table 1 with corresponding examples shown in Figure 4 using daily mean snapshots of liquid water path from the E3SM-MMF simulation described below. - Our pattern detection method gives us a simple way to eatalogue_catalog patterns in a local neighborhood, including a pure checkerboard.
+Examples of different neighborhood patterns are shown in Table 1 with corresponding examples shown in Figure 4 using daily mean snapshots of liquid water path from the E3SM-MMF simulation described below.

+Our pattern detection method gives us a simple way to catalog patterns in a local neighborhood, including a pure checkerboard.
 However, there are several sets of unique patterns that are functionally equivalent.
-For example, the sequences [00001111] and [00011110] both describe a smooth gradient across the neighborhood, but in most cases we do not need to distinguish these as distinct patterns because they are equivalent if we allow the pattern to be rotated.
-If we do not account for rotational symmetry then there are 256 possible patterns of neighbor states, whereas accounting for rotational symmetry

-115 reduces the number of possible patterns to 36.
+For example, the sequences [00001111] and [00011110] both describe a smooth gradient across the neighborhood, but in most cases we do not need to distinguish these

+110 as distinct patterns because they are equivalent if we allow the pattern to be rotated.
+If we do not account for rotational symmetry then there are 256 possible patterns of neighbor states, whereas accounting for rotational symmetry reduces the number of possible patterns to 36.

 One case where we want to ignore rotational symmetry is when exploring the pure checkerboard pattern.
-The patterns [01010101] and [10101010] represent different "phases" of the pure checkerboard pattern, which should occur with roughly the same frequency at all points if the model solution is translationally invariant.
+The patterns [01010101] and [10101010] represent different "phases" of the pure checkerboard pattern, which should occur with roughly

+115 the same frequency at all points if the model solution is translationally invariant.
 Compositing all points with either phase may also be useful for exploring the mechanisms that drive the signal (not shown).

-- As we will see later in Figure 7, despite the seemingly widespread checkerboard in long-term means, the occurrence of a pure checkerboard pattern is surprisingly infrequent in daily mean data when compared to other possible neighborhood patterns.
-This makes sense given that the checkerboard pattern will often coexist with synoptic weather features that mask the signal over short time scales.
+As we will see later in Figure 7, despite the seemingly widespread checkerboard in long-term means, the occurrence of a pure checkerboard pattern is surprisingly infrequent in daily mean data when compared to other possible neighborhood patterns.
+This makes sense given that the checkerboard pattern will often coexist with synoptic weather features that mask the signal

+120 over short time scales.
 To overcome this complication it is insightful to focus on patterns that contain only part of the full checkerboard pattern.
-To do this we identify neighbor state patterns that contain an alternating binary sequence of length four - 125 or more and consider these to be "partial checkerboard" cases (See Tab.
+To do this we identify neighbor state patterns that contain an alternating binary sequence of length four or more and consider these to be "partial checkerboard" cases (See Tab.
 1).
 A stricter definition of partial checkerboard that requires a longer alternating sequence does not qualitatively change our results (not shown).

 The occurrence of any pattern will change depending on the time scale of the data.
-This may seem obvious if we were to compare monthly and daily means, but differences are also noticeable when comparing the results of sub-daily and daily data.
+This may seem obvious if we were to 125 compare monthly and daily means, but differences are also noticeable when comparing the results of sub-daily and daily data.
 In order to facilitate comparison with satellite observations we will only use daily data for the pattern detection.

-130 2.3 Model Description
+2.3 Model Description

 E3SM was originally forked from the NCAR CESM (Hurrell et al., 2013), but all model components have undergone significant development since then (Golaz et al., 2019; Xie et al., 2018).
-The dynamical core uses a spectral element method on a cubed-sphere geometry (Ronchi et al., 1996; Taylor et al., 2007).
-Physics calculationsare done , including the embedded CRMs in E3S-MMF, are performed on a finite volume grid that is slightly coarser than the dynamics grid, but more closely matches the effective resolution of the dynamics (Hannah et al., 2021).
+The dynamical core uses a spectral element method on a cubed-

+130 sphere geometry (Ronchi et al., 1996; Taylor et al., 2007).
+Physics calculations, including the embedded CRMs in E3S-MMF, are performed on a finite volume grid that is slightly coarser than the dynamics grid, but more closely matches the effective resolution of the dynamics (Hannah et al., 2021).